 NCSC has now commissioned a brand new cement factory with an installed capacity of 3,000 tons of clinker per day at a cost of 1.9 billion birr located at about 2 km from the existing factory.
 This factory is currently producing and supplying cement both to the local and international market.

 “To become the leading industrial group in the region by being the front runner in all the sectors we operate in and position the enterprise competitively in the dynamic global business environment.”

 "To supply products that are leaders in quality, cost and customer satisfaction, through the integration of people, technology and systems.”

-East African Holding (EAH) has restructured and now includes 8 core businesses: National Cement SC, Bizenu Investments PLC, East African Agri-Business, East African Mining PLC, Cosmar East Africa Business PLC, Ethio-Asian Industries PLC, Hameressa Edible Oil S.C., East African Real Estate PLC, National Transport P.L.C., East African Group (Eth.)
+East African Holding (EAH) has restructured and now includes 12 core businesses: National Cement SC, Bizenu Investments PLC, East African Agri-Business, East African Mining PLC, Cosmar East Africa Business PLC, Ethio-Asian Industries PLC, Hameressa Edible Oil S.C., East African Real Estate PLC, National Transport P.L.C., East African Group (Eth.)
 P.L.C., East African Tiger Brand Industries P.L.C. and Co-Owned Distribution outlets.
-We focus on these eight integral entities and their strategies moving forward will be imperative to sustaining EAH’s long-term financial health.
+We focus on these twelve integral entities and their strategies moving forward will be imperative to sustaining EAH’s long-term financial health.